qamarian-sds/sds/Working.md

 ~~~~
 Version:0.1.0
-Segregation:
 Lead:
 Orgrules:[
 ]
 ~~~~

-would now look like this
+would now look like this:

 ~~~~
 Version:0.1.0
-Segregation:
 Lead:
 Orgrules:[
   .profile/.prof